s0l0ist/node-seal/README.md

 It contains high level functions to make using this library easy.
 There are default parameters which can be customized and overridden for advanced use cases.

-Source will be posted on a public repository in the future with plans on also releasing the C++ fork from Microsoft SEAL to generate the Web Assembly.

 # Microsoft SEAL

 Microsoft SEAL is an easy-to-use homomorphic encryption library developed by researchers in